Code-Institute-Submissions/discover-north-yorks/README.md

 ### Content

 * [North York Moors National Park](https://www.northyorkmoors.org.uk/) - This was used to write information on the card of Dalby Forest, Moors Railway, Eden Camp and James Herriot sections on the Things to do page.
-* [Visit York](https://www.visityork.org/explore/featured-attractions/nrm) - This was used for information on the National Railway musuem card.
+* [Visit York](https://www.visityork.org/explore/featured-attractions/nrm) - This was used for information on the National Railway museum card.

 ### Media used